 I don’t trust data from just any source.
-But when I see experiments and data from knowledgeable, skilled, and respected marketing influencers, I listen.
+But when I see experiments and data from knowledgeable, skilled, and respected written and visual content marketing influencers, I listen.

 For example, the insights I gained from the team at Buzzsumo on their analysis of 100 million articles can be a source of primary data.